Samu Tuomaala

-Samu Tuomaala (born 8 January 2003) is a Finnish professional ice hockey forward who is currently playing with Texas Stars in the American Hockey League (AHL) as a prospect under contract to the Dallas Stars of the National Hockey League (NHL).
-He was drafted 46th overall in the second round of the 2021 NHL entry draft by the Philadelphia Flyers, with whose organization he played parts of three seasons before being traded to Dallas in 2025.
+Samu Tuomaala (born 8 January 2003) is a Finnish professional ice hockey forward who is currently under contract to Linköping HC of the Swedish Hockey League (SHL).
+He was drafted 46th overall in the second round of the 2021 NHL entry draft by the Philadelphia Flyers, with whose organization he played parts of three seasons before being traded to the Dallas Stars in 2025.

 Playing career

 Tuomaala made his professional debut playing with Kärpät of the Finnish Liiga.
-Tuomaala was a top-rated prospect in the 2021 NHL Entry Draft., and was selected in the second-round, 46th overall, by the Philadelphia Flyers.
+Tuomaala was a top-rated prospect in the 2021 NHL entry draft., and was selected in the second-round, 46th overall, by the Philadelphia Flyers.

 On 15 August 2021, Tuomaala immediately moved to North America following the draft and was signed to a three-year, entry-level contract with the Flyers.

 One month into the 2025–26 season, on October 30, 2025, the Flyers traded Tuomaala to the Dallas Stars in exchange for Christian Kyrou.
+Tuomaala was assigned to remain in the AHL with affiliate, the Texas Stars, and posted 10 points through 16 appearances before he was sidelined through injury.

+As a free agent from the Stars, Tuomaala opted to return to Europe in agreeing to a two-year contract with Swedish club, Linköping HC of the SHL, on 13 August 2026.